KristianOellegaard/django-hvad/docs/public/installation.rst

 ************

 * `Django`_ 1.2 or higher
-* Python 2.5 or a higher release of Python 2.x, Python 3.x is not supported.
+* Python 2.5 or a higher release of Python 2.x or PyPy 1.5, Python 3.x is not supported (yet).

 ************